varshitha246/Spam-mail-detector/README.md

 Classifies emails as Spam or Not Spam.

-Uses a Naive Bayes classifier for efficient text classification.
+Uses CountVectorizer for text vectorization.

-Handles text preprocessing with CountVectorizer for feature extraction.
+Trained using the Multinomial Naive Bayes algorithm.

-Provides a streamlined and accurate email filtering solution.
+Achieves a high level of accuracy for spam detection.

 Dataset